 CLCV Why Study Classics?

-A degree in Classical Civilization covers a variety of different disciplines including, archaeology, historiography, literature, philosophy, and textual criticism.
-Its courses emphasize creativity, reading, interpreting, and writing, asking you to view material empathetically and from multiple perspectives and to create conclusions that acknowledge life’s complexities and nuances.
+A degree in Classical Studies offers great content from two of the world’s most influential ancient cultures: Greece and Rome.
+Its courses emphasize creativity, listening, reading, interpreting, and writing, asking you to view material empathetically and from multiple perspectives and to create conclusions that acknowledge life’s complexities and nuances.
 Through interesting and engaging content you develop a disciplined and organized approach to learning; you grapple with life’s big questions; and you develop flexibility in considering problems and devising solutions.

-A degree in Classics offers you the opportunity to develop transferable skills in a range of areas.
+A degree in Classical Studies offers you the opportunity to develop transferable skills in a range of areas.
 You will be a problem-solver and critical thinker who can analyze information, draw conclusions, see different sides of an argument, and persuasively communicate.
-You will learn to collaborate, to have a greater awareness of yourself and of the world, and to tolerate ambiguity.
+You will learn to collaborate, to have a greater awareness of yourself and of the world, and to tolerate ambiguity, difference, and diversity.
 You’ll be able to build sound arguments and to conduct independent research.

 "The big benefit of a bachelor’s degree is soft skills,” says Marie Artim, Enterprise’s vice president.
 We recognize that great talent can come from all types of institutions," Artim says, "all types of majors and backgrounds" (“Why Thousands of College Grads Start their Careers at a Rental-Car Company,” Chronicle of Higher Education, 3/10/2019).